AdobeDocs/experience-manager-65.en/help/forms/developing/invoking-human-centric-long-lived.md

 >[!NOTE]
 >
->The values located in the getJobDescription user-defined method correspond to values returned by the Job Manager service.
+>The values in the getJobDescription user-defined method correspond to values returned by the Job Manager service.

 ### Run the ASP.NET application {#run-the-asp-net-application}